Contact Info:

 The Colwell Law Group, LLC

 N/aDivorce is a challenging, overwhelming proceeding that combines a complicated set of laws with contentious, passionate emotions.
 Without a legal background, you may be confused about the divorce process, how will impact your future, and what it means for your family.
-Even worse, you put your legal rights at risk if you do not know what they are and do not take action to enforce them.
+Even worse, you put your legal rights at risk iwhen you do not know what they are and do not take action to enforce them.

 Marital assets are subject to division under New York divorce laws, so much of the property you acquired during your marriage will be distributed.
 The exceptions would be gifts, inheritances, and previously acquired property that qualifies as non-marital.
 Asset division is not always an equal split, as the statute focuses on fairness and equity when divvying up such items as: